violayang/oci_agent_adk/readme.md

     python3.13 -m src.examples.test_setup

 ### Best practices to follow while building an agent.
-#### Below, you will see how to build an agent called 'taxagent' that has 2 tools - RAG Tool and a CustomFunction.
+#### Below, you will see an example of how to build an agent called 'taxagent' that has 2 tools - RAG Tool and a CustomFunction.
-#### The examples demonstrates also all the steps required to achieve the final outcome - agents to answer tax related questions.
+#### The examples demonstrate also all the steps required to achieve the final outcome - agents to answer tax related questions.

 ![images/agents_deploy.png](images/agents_deploy.png)